littlefs-project/littlefs/README.md

 can be either one of those found in the `enum lfs_error` in [lfs.h](lfs.h), or an error returned by the user's block device operations.

-It should also be noted that the current implementation of littlefs doesn't really do anything to ensure that the data written to disk is machine portable.
-This is fine as long as all of the involved machines share endianness (little-endian) and don't have strange padding requirements.

 In the configuration struct, the `prog` and `erase` function provided by the user may return a `LFS_ERR_CORRUPT` error if the implementation already can detect corrupt blocks.
 However, the wear leveling does not depend on the return